shiya-liu/technical-exercise/content/docs/questions/question5.md

 data:  percent and total_term
 F = 1.1229, num df = 5.00, denom df = 16.01, p-value = 0.3876
 ```
 Overall, Welch test does not show there is statistically significant difference in this relationship.
-It might caused by a decrease the performance of those who teach six terms.
+It might caused by a decrease in the performance of those who teach six terms.

 I conduct a simple linear regression to see whether the total terms are associated with performance.